newspeaklanguage/newspeak/README.md

 #
 ```

-Running the above commands would build, deploy, and serve the `HopscotchWebIDE.vfuel` as PWA.
+Running the above commands would build, deploy, and serve the `HopscotchWebIDE.vfuel` as a PWA.

 ## 4.2 Building, deploying, and serving any Newspeak application (.vfuel) as a website